WAT-ai/compute/nebula-onbarding.md

       JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON) 20356 smallcard test user_name R 0:02 1 ece-nebula06
       ```
+    * Note that the test task is short, so it may have already finished running if you take long to run `squeue`.
 4. To get constantly updated info, run `watch -n 1 squeue`.
 This will continually call squeue every second.
 Execute the watch and keep it open until your job goes away.
 This indicates it is finished.
 Use CTRL+C to exit the watch.

 5. The stdout output (where you can see print statements and errors from code execution) of your job are saved to .out files.
 These files have name: `slurm-jobid.out`.
 Where these files are saved may vary, but it is likely they are in `/slurm_nfs/username/job_output/`.